weaverbel/intro-computational-thinking/content/5-solutions.md

 In a folder, we have 250 image files for which we want to create backup copies before we process the images for archiving.
 Manually creating 250 copies of files seems like a very boring thing to do, so we are going to automate the workflow to create the backup copies.

-This is a perfect task for a loop, as the tasks is simple and repetitive.
+This is a perfect task for a loop, as the task is fairly simple and repetitive.

 *Steps*